Yanping-Cong/ULSA/documentation/tutor.rst

 .. note::

-   This is intended to be a tutorial for the user of *LFSM* package, who will just use the already presented tasks in the package to do some data analysis.
+   This is intended to be a tutorial for the user of *ULSA* package, who will just use the already presented tasks in the package to do some data analysis.